co822ee/LUR_optimization/README.md

 2. GLUE
 3. Uncertainty analysis

 Due to various reasons, all the necessary preprocessed data created by the scripts is provided in the [data][4] folder.
 The clone map of the study area and the TROPOMI ID map can be found in [data.zip][5].
-To run the scripts, which do not need the predictor maps, successfully, the data.zip need to be unzipped in the main directory.
+To run the scripts, except from the ones below, successfully, the data.zip need to be unzipped in the same directory.

 | script     | reason      |
 |--------------|-----------|